 UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549 x QUARTERLY REPORT PURSUANT TO SECTION 13 OR 1 5(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly perio d ended June 30, 2015 □ TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF TH Commission File N umber: 001-32587 PHARMATI (Exact name of registrant) Delaware (State or other jurisdiction of incorporation or) 20-2726770 (LD S. Employer Identification No.) (I.R.S.
-Employer Identification No.) One Park Place, Suite 450, Annapolis, Maryland (Address of principal executive offices) 21401 (Zip Code) (410) 26 (Registrant's telephone nur during the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically required to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S 2$ period that the registrant was required to submit and post such files).
-Yes \boxtimes No 32.405 of this chapter) during the preceding 12 months (or for such shorter Indicate by check mark whether the registrant is a large accelerated filer, are the definitions of "large accelerated filer," "accelerated filer" and "smaller report accelerated filer, a non-accelerated filer, or a smaller reporting company.
-Serting company" in Rule 12b-2 of the Exchange Act.
-Large Accelerated Filer \square Accelerated Filer x Non-Accelerated Filer \square (Do not check if a smaller reporting company) Smaller Reporting Company \square Indicate by check mark whether the registrant is a shell company (as define d in Rule 12b-2 of the Act).
-Yes \square No \boxtimes Indicate the number of shares outstanding of each of the issuer's classes of registrant's Common Stock, par value \$0.0001 per share, outstanding as of Aug common stock, as of the latest practicable date: The number of shares of the ust 3, 2015 was 64,224,374.
+20549 x QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended 1 September 30, 2015 or ☐ TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934 Commission File Numb er: 001-32587 PHARMATHE (Exact name of registrant as sp Delaware (State or other jurisdiction of incorporation or organization) 20-2726770 (I.R.S.
+Employer Identification No.) One Park Place, Suite 450, Annapolis, Maryland (Address of principal executive offices) 21401 (Zip Code) (410) 269-26 (Registrant's telephone number, Indicate by check mark whether the registrant (1) has filed all reports required to during the preceding 12 months (or for such shorter period that the registrant was recrequirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and prequired to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S 232.4$ period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accethe definitions of "large accelerated filer," "accelerated filer" and "smaller reporting Large Accelerated Filer □ Accelerated Filer x Non-Accelerated Filer \square (Do not check if a smaller reporting company) Smaller Reporting Company \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes \square No \boxtimes Indicate the number of shares outstanding of each of the issuer's classes of comregistrant's Common Stock, par value \$0.0001 per share, outstanding as of November